Shanghai's nightlife needs no introduction...

-We, at China Highlights, decided to hop to the most 'happening' spots in town, and prepare a list of the very best places for you to party at when you are in Shanghai.
-Our list spans across popular pubs and clubs, that are a must-see if you are a night owl.
-Shanghai's decadent nightlife of the 1930s era has now transformed into a modern, progressive and dynamic party culture.
+We, at China Highlights, decided to hop to the most 'happening' spots in town, and update our list to include our top-12 awesome places for you to party at when you are in Shanghai.
+Our list spans across popular pubs and clubs that are a must-see if you are a night owl.
+Shanghai's decadent nightlife of the 1930s era has now transformed into a modern, progressive, and dynamic party culture.

 This venue is by Collective Concepts, and is a restaurant and club with 3 floors that offer different things.
 You can enjoy their Japanese restaurant, their club with a DJ, or their Sake lounge or the rooftop.
 Their cocktails menu is unique.
 Do note they have a dress code, so no open-toed footwear for men.